 The Black Mountain Backpack Camp at Monte Bello Open Space Preserve is the only campsite on District lands.
 Only one-half hour from the midpeninsula cities below, the camp often serves as the first stopping place for backpackers wishing to hike from the valley to the coast.
 The camp is a 1.5-mile hike from Page Mill Road and includes a 500-foot uphill climb from the parking lot.
-Five single campsites are available for one or two overnight stays throughout the year.
-A permit is required, and the fee ($2 per night per camper) is payable after the camping trip.
+Five single campsites are available for one night stays throughout the year.
+A permit is required, and the fee is $2 per night per camper.

 Reservations are issued on a first-come, first-served basis for one- or two-night stays throughout the year.

 Check campsite availability calendar BEFORE submitting a permit application below.

 Online availability does NOT guarantee a permit.
 Generally, applications should be submitted at least one week in advance.

 - Reservations are currently limited to groups of 6 or less.
 Only ONE household per group.

 - Camping fee is $2 per person, per night.